jupyter-server/jupyter_server/docs/source/operators/security.rst

 Request methods decorated with tornado's `@web.authenticated` decorator will only be allowed if this method returns something.

-The User object will be a Python :py:class:`dataclasses.dataclass`, `jupyter_server.auth.User`:
+The User object will be a Python :py:class:`dataclasses.dataclass` - `jupyter_server.auth.User`:

 .. autoclass:: jupyter_server.auth.User

-A custom IdentityProvider _may_ return a custom subclass.
+A custom IdentityProvider *may* return a custom subclass.

 The next method an identity provider has is :meth:`~jupyter_server.auth.IdentityProvider.identity_model`.